 When you approach it to drive, the Vanquish is the most welcoming of cars.
 The butterfly doors open not just outwards but also upwards, away from any kerb.
 They’re long but not particularly heavy and will remain open at any angle, aiding access.

-Such inflated prices can easily damage my initial good feelings and its cockpit, especially when I noticed that, as a customer for this £190k car, I’d be slugged extra for a reversing camera and more to upgrade my alarm with volumetric and tilt sensors.
-The argument goes buyers of cars like these don’t notice an extra £20k on top of the purchase price, but it made me want to know what an Aston Martin Vanquish would be like without any options fitted.
+Such inflated prices can easily damage initial good feelings and its cockpit, especially when you notice that, as a customer for this £190k car, you’d be slugged extra for upgrading the alarm with volumetric and tilt sensors.
+The argument goes buyers of cars like these don’t notice an extra £20k on top of the purchase price, but it makes you wonder what an Aston Martin Vanquish would be like without any options fitted.

 As you slide into the elegant, low-set bucket seat, it’s obvious Aston’s engineers have worked hard to provide more room.
 The fascia still has a prominent centre console, but it looms less than it did in the DBS and carries more design sophistication.
 The ancillary controls have been refined and simplified into easy-to-use, well labelled buttons.